BeastTheNinja/Animationer/README.md

-just some fun animations
+Just some linear gradient, with dialogs and animation

-beware of flashes
+beware of flashes/fast moving gradients